cocogitto/cocogitto/docs/website/config/README.md

 - Type: `Hashmap<String, CommitType>`
 - Optional: `true`
-- Description: extend the allowed commit types, creating a new `cog commit` command and allowing to generate changelog entries for the given type.
+- Description: Extend the allowed commit types, creating a new `cog commit` command, and allowing generation of changelog entries for the given type.
 Can also be used to override the default commit types.
 - Example:
   ```toml